 Here is an example:

-From the beginning of his career to this most recent work, nature for McPhee is a place where people are.
-His sensitivity to the multitude of ways humans carry out their lives has broadened our thinking about nature and the role of humans in the natural world.
+From the beginning of his career to this most recent work, nature for John McPhee is a place where people are.
+McPhee’s documentation of the ways humans carry out their lives has broadened our thinking about nature and the role of humans in the more-than-human world.
 His portraits and place-based profiles of people will consistently challenge the reader to think in regional terms; his astonishing number of regional studies, moreover, will continue to offer readers an indispensable repository of human attitudes toward the natural environment.
 The more recent books about geology, finally, will continue to invite readers to think about the natural world in unfamiliar, if potentially enabling ways.
 For Bailey, McPhee’s later work is most importantly “about nature seen as completely as we can see it.”
 The consequences of McPhee’s project as a nature writer, from this point of view, are significant.
 McPhee’s essential lesson as a nature writer is that our understanding of the natural world is something we must continue to shape as we broaden and deepen our inherently limited human perspectives.